ragavi94/DevopsProject/milestone2/Readme.txt

 Challenges faced:

-As mentioned, the build job seemed to get stuck midway when the itrust test suite ran.
+1. The build job seemed to get stuck midway when the itrust test suite ran.
 We discovered that it was due to memory issues as a vagrant vm gets issued only
 1 GB of RAM initially.
 We stopped the job, increased the RAM to 4 GB or greater and ran the playbook again and the problem got solved.

-add
-1. change /home/harish in vars
-2. ram size of vm in baker.yml
+2. During the creation of fuzzer tests and automatic build trigger, we encountered issues while reverting back the recently changed version of the src code.
+Due to it our consequent builds kept failing or ran into infinite loops.
+We decided to revert the src code back based on the first hash value of commit of the fuzzer branch and the issue got solved.

+3.